Lunilux24/Homelab/Tools/README.md

 The final thing I wanted to configure was for my newly configured Glance dashboard to be the default page when opening up a new page on Firefox.
 To do this, I downloaded an extension called [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) and added my Glance URL to it.
 That's it!

 ![Glance Dashboard Screenshot](../Photos/Screenshot%202025-08-02%20135703.jpg)

+Shortly after messing around with my new glance dashboard, I found out about community widgets.
+Although some of the tutorials for these were obscure, I added the Google Calendar widget, the F1 widget, the NHL widget and the Tailscale Devices widget.
+Some were easier to setup than others, and it was a good opportunity to mess around with APIs and add some more custom flavour to my personal productivity dashboard.